probabilistic-numerics/probnum/CONTRIBUTING.md

 ## Getting Started

-All contributions to ProbNum should be made via pull requests (PR) to the development branch.
+All contributions to ProbNum should be made via pull requests (PR) to the [development branch](https://github.com/probabilistic-numerics/probnum/tree/development) on GitHub.
 Some suggestions for a good PR are:

 - implements or fixes one functionality
 - includes tests and appropriate documentation